Language is hierarchically structured: That is, words in sentences fall naturally into groups.

 In the noun phrase in this sentence, there is a head (walrus) and there is other material that goes with (modifies) the head. the adjective 'big' and the prepositional phrase 'with the yellow flower' all describe the walrus.

-Within a particular language, heads of phrases (that is the noun in a noun phrase, the preposition in a prepositional phrase, the verb in a verb phrase) tend to come either all before or all after the head.
+Within a particular language, heads of phrases (that is the noun in a noun phrase, the preposition in a prepositional phrase, the verb in a verb phrase) tend to come either all first or all last with respect to other words in that phrase.

 In this example, we can see: